The Library

 Methods

-Wu Xing in Chinese Naming: How the Five Elements Shape Your Name
+Traditional Wu Xing in Chinese Naming: How the Five Phases Shape Your Name

 Your BaZi birth chart reveals which element is weak — Wood, Fire, Earth, Metal, or Water.
 An authentic Chinese name reinforces it.
-See how with real examples.
+Explore real examples for babies and foreigners.

 ZiWei DouShu: The Emperor's Star Chart